 The benefits of CVS include the following:

-Be sure to discuss the risks and benefits of CVS more specifically with your physician.
+Be sure to discuss the risks and benefits of CVS more specifically with your doctor.